ripplejb/PlayingWithGoAndVue/README.md

 4. Type "go run main.go".

 ## Tips:
-- Check port number in main.go file.
+- If error occurs, first check port number in main.go file.
 The port number is in the main function.

 ```go
 func main() {